Ooru Vittu Ooru Vanthu: Plot

-Selvaraj lives a hometown Life with farming, with his mother in Theni district.
+Selvaraj lives a hometown life with farming, with his mother in Theni district.
 Selvaraj is a jovial guy who cares for self respect and is responsible in actions.
 On the other side, Kamatchi is a happy village girl and selvaraj's cousin.
 Selvaraj's family is managed by his father Ramasamy's income who works in Singapore.
 Kamatchi's mother Maragadham, a widow, arranges for Kamatchi's marriage sole handedly to a big family from Gokilapuram.
 Being poor, Maragadham gets help from her sister-in-law Mangalam, Selvaraj's mother for daughter's marriage.
 On the day of marriage, before the ceremony, groom's father holds the marriage for not fulfilling the agreed dowry.
-When Selvaraj's mother, Mangalam comes forward to settle the issue, groom's father denies and stops the marriage claiming the groom is above bride's caliber, Also challenges her to marry the bride to her son.
+When Selvaraj's mother, Mangalam comes forward to settle the issue, groom's father denies and stops the marriage claiming the groom is above bride's calibre, Also challenges her to marry the bride to her son.
 Mangalam asks her son to marry the bride.
 Selvaraj obeys his mother without a word.

 That night, Kamatchi becomes furious with Selvaraj and faints.
-While she is unconscious, Selvaraj sees a mysterious girl's image in Kamatchi's mirror.
+While she is unconscious, Selvaraj sees a mysterious girl's image in Kamatchi's mirror reflection.
 The next day, Selvaraj receives a letter sent from his father Ramasamy, describing his difficult situation in Singapore and asks Selvaraj to visit there alone.
 Mangalam asks Selvaraj to visit the temple with his new wife, and informs him of her plan to visit Selvaraj's uncle to discuss their marriage.
 Selvaraj meets the priests at temple and receives some vibhuti as a blessing.

 The second night, Selvaraj inquires Kamachi casually about her past and fears.
 In minutes, the spirit possesses Kamachi.
 Selvaraj uses Vibhuti from temple, calls the priests also showing Kamatchi's reflection.
 Priests use udukai and vibhuti to question the possessed ghost.
 The spirit gets sensitive to sound and reveals her identity as Mariana from Singapore.
 Selvaraj's father is in grave danger.
 And for her to dispossess Kamachi's body, Selvaraj need to go to Singapore.
 Also she will possess Kamatchi only after sunset.
 Selvaraj decides to travel to Singapore along with Kamatchi and the two priests.
-Selvaraj visits his uncle's house to talk about his father's letter.
-And he tactics to make her stay back pointing the harvest season.
+Meanwhile, Selvaraj and his mother visit his uncle's house to inform about the quick held marriage and about his father's letter.
+Uncle suggests Selvaraj to visit Singapore along with mother and wife to meet his father.
+But Selvaraj's mother had to stay back pointing the harvest season.
 Selvaraj along with kamatchi and two priests leave to Singapore.